yashanvil/Mobile-Application-Development/README.md

 ## Advanced API
 1. Firebase Firestore to store the listings
-2. Firebase Authentication to authenticate users, and allow logging in 3 Firebase Storage to store images
+2. Firebase Authentication to authenticate users, and allow logging in
+3. Firebase Storage to store images
+4. Algoria indexing to allow full text searching of firebase data

 ## Quick Activity Breakdown
 ### Add Listing Activity